tobypatterson/pred_machine_learning/Machine Learning 010 - Project Writeup.md

-The training set now contains 19622 and variables 86 variables, but some of these contain no variation or are covarient with other variables, and thus should be removed.
+The training set now contains 19622 and 86 variables, but some of these contain no variation or are covarient with other variables, and thus should be removed.
 Note that we are also removing the variables from the validation set.

 ```r